 Single Moms Are Lucky, But They’re Generous As Well

-It’s not the amount of money, the size of the check; it’s what you do with the money.
-The first story I’m going to show you, or remind you of if you’ve been following me closely for the past several years doesn’t involve big time cash.
-Instead, it’s about a single mom of 3 won modest $200.
+It’s not the amount of money or the size of the check; it’s what you do with the money.
+The first story I’m going to show you, or remind you of if you’ve been following me closely for the past several years doesn’t involve big-time cash.
+Instead, it’s about a single mom of 3 who won a modest $200.
 Single moms need every dollar they can get their hands on, especially when they have to take care of 3 children.
-Meet Sofia Lorena from Areham, Massachusetts.
+Meet Sofia Lorena from Arkham, Massachusetts.
 It’s just a regular lottery prize.
 She won’t it from a scratch card.

 On her way home, she encountered a homeless man.
 It was rather cold outside and she couldn’t leave him outside.
-Lorena gave the $200 to her new friend called Glenn and even started a crowd funding campaign to gather resources for him.
-She put Glenn in a local hotel, paid him for two nights.
+Lorena gave the $200 to her new friend called Glenn and even started a crowdfunding campaign to gather resources for him.
+She put Glenn in a local hotel and paid for two nights.